MichaelHochriegl/SignalRGen/docs/client-side-usage/generated-hub-clients.md

 Understanding the lifecycle of the generated hub client is important for proper usage:

-1. **Registration**: The hub client is registered with your DI container when you call `.WithExampleHubClient()`
+1. **Registration**: The hub client is registered with your DI container when you call `.WithChatHubContractClient()`
 2. **Injection**: The hub client is injected into your service
 3. **Event Setup**: Subscribe to server-to-client events before starting the connection
 4. **Connection**: Call `StartAsync()` to establish the connection
 5. **Usage**: Call client-to-server methods and handle server-to-client events
 6. **Cleanup**: Unsubscribe from events and call `StopAsync()` when done or use the auto-dispose provided by the DI container

-By default, the hub client is registered as a `Singleton`, but you can change this using the [configuration options](../configuration/config-per-hub.md#hubclientlifetime).
+By default, the hub client is registered as a `Singleton`, but you can change this using the [configuration options](./configuration/config-per-hub.md#hubclientlifetime).

 ## Working with Complex Types